 7. Badly written headlines

 Any time a customer reads the headline of an ad, it should be engaging and relevant to their search.
 If it’s poorly written, has grammatical mistakes, or fails to clearly state its purpose, users will be less likely to click through, or to ultimately convert.
-For example, the two ads below resulted from a search for “مجوهرات الماس” but the headline text of the second ad simply advertises the homepage of the company Piaget, whereas the first ad for Tiffany repeats the search keyword, reinforcing the relevance of the ad to the user’s query.
+For example, the two ads below resulted from a search for “مجوهرات الماس” (diamond jewelry) but the headline text of the second ad simply advertises the homepage of the company Piaget, whereas the first ad for Tiffany repeats the search keyword, reinforcing the relevance of the ad to the user’s query.
 The more closely the keyword wording of the ad resembles that of the search term, the more likely the potential customer is to believe that the ad will deliver the product they initially wanted when starting the search.
+As you can see, these Arabic PPC marketing mistakes aren’t just limited to small companies, we clearly see big brands making mistakes in Arabic too.